Connect with others who understand.

 How Do Biologics Work?

-To understand how biologics are used to treat HS, it is important to know a little more about the immune system, inflammation, and a class of biologics known as monoclonal antibodies.
+To understand how biologics are used to treat HS, it is important to know more about the immune system, inflammation, and a class of biologics known as monoclonal antibodies.

 Antibodies are proteins that form a vital part of the immune system.
 They are produced by specialized immune cells, known as B cells, to fight bacterial or viral infections.
-The human body is capable of making almost 100 billion different types of B cells, and each type of B cell produces only one type of antibody.
-Each antibody is a protein that recognizes and interacts with a very specific target.
+The human body can make almost 100 billion different types of B cells, and each type of B cell produces only one type of antibody.
+Each antibody is a protein that recognizes and interacts with a specific target.

 Every antibody made by that B cell will have the same properties.
 Researchers have designed monoclonal antibodies to target specific proteins on the outside of immune cells, cancer cells, and other abnormal cells associated with the disease.